Psychology Internship: Core Clinical Training Experiences

 The program offers two clinical internship training tracks: Adult and Child.
 While all interns focus on either adult or child populations, they rotate through other areas, as they are expected to develop skills in assessment, consultation, and intervention along the developmental continuum.

-Adult interns schedule regular intakes and psychological evaluations for bariatric weight loss surgery, kidney transplants, and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
-They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services one to two afternoons per week.
-In addition, they are expected to complete the Acute Psychiatric Services (APS), Partial Hospital Program/Day Treatment Program (PHP/DTP), and the Adult Inpatient rotations.
-The Child/Adolescent Psychiatry Service (CAPS) and Primary Care Behavioral Health (PCBH) rotations are optional.
+Adult interns schedule regular intakes and psychological evaluations for bariatric weight loss surgery, and adult ADHD screenings in the Adult Therapy Clinic, where they also follow patients for therapy.
+They complete brief psychological evaluations of adults as part of the Adult Assessment Clinic and provide psychological consultation to medical services one afternoon per week.
+In addition, they are expected to complete the Acute Psychiatric Services (APS), Partial Hospital Program (PHP), and the Adult Inpatient rotations.
+The Child/Adolescent Psychiatry Service (CAPS), Primary Care Behavioral Health (PCBH) and Neuropsychology rotations are optional.

 Adult Assessment Clinic

 There are two main focuses of this clinic.
-First, staff psychiatrists from the inpatient service request psychological evaluations to aid in diagnostic formulation, treatment planning, and short-term therapy.
-Second, physicians from elsewhere in the medical center can request psychological consultations.
+First, physicians from medical inpatient units in the hospital can request psychological consultations.
 These often focus on issues such as coping after trauma, behavior management, and pain management.
 Psychology interns routinely have opportunities to provide consultative services to patients on the Orthopedic, Surgery, Medicine, Neurosurgery, and Burn units.
+Second, staff psychiatrists from the inpatient service request psychological evaluations to aid in diagnostic clarification and treatment planning.

 Adult Therapy Clinic